star-whale/starwhale/docs/docs/reference/cli/model.md

 - This command creates a new job for model evaluation.
 - `MODEL` argument is required.
 The `Model URI` or model working dir path is ok for the `MODEL` argument.
-- This command does not depend on docker, so you should activate the python environment at first.
 - `model eval` command is beneficial for you to debug ppl/cmp and evaluate models in the standalone instance.
 - Options: